omgitstom/stealthisrepo/factpack.md

 - What are the primary revenue drivers?
 - What are the profitability drivers?
 - What are the most significant risks to achieving business objectives?
-- How does revenue distribution vary by geography and customer segment?
+- How does revenue distribution vary by customer segment?
 - What are the growth trends across different customer segments?
+- What SaaS metrics is the company focused on?
+What do we need to improve?

 ## Goal Setting & Performance Management